-Express and characterize ion channel proteins in a model cell system, using molecular biology and voltage-clamp recordings to quantify expression, gating, and modulation towards structure determination and/or drug development.
+Express and characterize ion channel proteins in Xenopus oocytes, using molecular biology and voltage-clamp recordings to quantify expression, gating, and modulation towards structure determination and drug development.

 Project 2—Simulating Ion Channel Gating and Modulation

-Harness recent structure-function data to simulate and analyze ion channel models, using methods such as molecular dynamics and docking to probe structural changes, drug binding, and/or novel mutations.
+Harness recent structure-function data to simulate and analyze ion channel models, using methods such as molecular dynamics and docking to probe structural changes, drug binding, and novel mutations.

 Project 3—Methods Development in Cryo-Electron Microscopy